sandboxnu/ScoutTrek/README.md

   yarn add apollo-upload-client
 ```

 If you are having issues related to Android SDK path, you may also need to install Android Studio / have some Android development files set up.
-(Doing so will also let you use Android emulators)
+(Doing so will also let you use Android emulators.)

 To run on an iOS device